East End Lagoon Nature Preserve

 • Start on Broadway Avenue J in Galveston, heading towards the shore.

-• As you reach the island's tip, you'll be compelled to turn right onto Boddeker Drive.
+• As you reach the island's tip, turn right onto Boddeker Drive.

-• Continue on Boddeker Drive until you reach the East End Lagoon Nature Preserve.
+• Continue on Boddeker Drive until you reach the preserve.

 Cost